 Estragon’s hungry, so Vladimir offers him a carrot and then gives him a turnip.

-OK so he does actually have a carrot, somewhere in the bowels of his pockets, which he removes and gives to Estragon.
+Okay, so he does actually have a carrot, somewhere in the bowels of his pockets, which he removes and gives to Estragon.

 After a nonsensical exchange, Vladimir concludes that he and Gogo are "tied" to Godot (it seems in the sense of obligations, not in the sense of rope, although it’s not like we can be sure in any way).